Office Assistant jobs at Michigan State University - 22 jobs

 Positions that are eligible for hybrid or mobile/remote work mode are at the discretion of the hiring department.
 Work agreements are reviewed annually at a minimum and are subject to change at any time, and for any reason, throughout the course of employment.
 Learn more about the work modes

-Wayne State University is searching for an experienced Office Service Clerk II at its Advanced Technology Education Center (ATEC) location.
+Wayne State University is searching for an experienced Office Services Clerk IIat its Schoolcraft Center (UCSC) location.
 Wayne State is a premier, public, urban research university located in the heart of Detroit, Michigan where students from all backgrounds are offered a rich, high-quality education.
 Our deep-rooted commitment to excellence, collaboration, integrity, diversity and inclusion creates exceptional educational opportunities which prepare students for success in a global society.

 Essential functions (job duties):